Nigeria's striker woes continue ahead of Afcon

 Nigeria's leading scorer in Europe this season, Paul Onuachu, is a major doubt for January's Africa Cup of Nations finals in Cameroon.

-The 27-year-old suffered a hamstring injury during during Genk's 1-1 draw with Royal Antwerp in Belgium on Sunday.
+The 27-year-old suffered a hamstring injury during Genk's 1-1 draw with Royal Antwerp in Belgium on Sunday.

 Genk have not put an exact timeframe on his return but Onuachu has been ruled out for up to four weeks, with the Nations Cup set to kick off in 20 days' time.